Multi-task Planar Reconstruction with Feature Warping Guidance: Discussion and Future Work

 \section{\uppercase{Discussion and Future Work}}

-In this work, we introduce SoloPlanes, a real-time semantic planar reconstruction network which shows cross-task improvement when using multi-view guidance in feature space.
+In this work, we introduce SOLOPlanes, a real-time semantic planar reconstruction network which shows cross-task improvement when using multi-view guidance in feature space.
 The task of predicting plane parameters from a single image is non-trivial, and the complexity is further compounded by multi-task learning.
 Despite these challenges, our model competes favorably with other, less efficient methods in planar reconstruction that do not offer semantic predictions.
 To the best of our knowledge, our model also outperforms all other planar reconstruction models in computational efficiency, measured using FPS.
-It serves as a promising beginning for a real-time multi-task model which can be applied to practical use cases.

-Interestingly, the use of multi-view guidance in feature space led to notable cross-task improvements, even with with a lower variety of data used for training.
-Future research could investigate and quantify the impact of multi-view guidance on models trained with limited data.
-Exploring other architectural modifications could further enhance model efficiency.
-Additionally, reconstruction quality can be further enhanced by taking multiple views at inference time.
-Our work serves as a foundation for advancing semantic plane instance segmentation without sacrificing computational efficiency, striking a balance between efficiency and performance.
-We hope this work will serve as an inspiration or stepping stone for further research geared towards applications with real-world impact.
+Our work advances semantic plane instance segmentation without sacrificing computational efficiency, striking a balance between efficiency and performance.
+We hope it will serve as an inspiration or stepping stone for further research geared towards applications with real-world impact.

 { }